-I adore a good cranky character in a romance novel, especially if they stay on the cranky side even after falling in love.
+I adore a good cranky character in a romance, especially if they stay on the cranky side even after falling in love.
 These books have some of my favorite misanthropes, anti-social pessimists, and suspicious cynics who would NEVER have let this annoying person into their lives if they knew what would happen.
 Hope you find something that looks good for your next read!
-Or for your TBR list, because let’s get real, we all have one.
+(Disclosure: Amazon links are affiliate links.)

 One of my fave F/F romances, between a younger bi gal and an older lesbian.
 Aspiring ballerina Anna catches the attention of demanding ice queen Victoria, the prima who retired due to disabling injury and now directs the company.
 That attention is at first professional.
 Victoria is chafing to do something more adventurous with the company’s next season, and she thinks Anna’s raw talent can help her get there.
 As the two women work together, though, neither can deny the mutual developing crush.
 I adored how so much of it was based on mutual admiration for each other’s talents and accomplishments, not just physical spark.
 It’s delightful to watch Victoria fumble around with her new and unfamiliar feelings, because she gets so cranky and fussy when she’s off-balance.

 I’m normally wary of boss-employee romances, and I’m not sure the characters’ eventual framing of it as within the artistic tradition of a creator/choreographer and a muse/performer would resolve my concerns in real life.
 However, Keeley is quite willing to give both characters career options that don’t include each other, so it doesn’t feel like a situation where Anna will pay a high price if she decides Victoria isn’t for her.
 It felt much more grounded to me than the boss-employee romances that never ask the questions.

 Note: This book includes a Harry Potter reference; it was published in 2018.